dan-ftp/fusion-conclusion/_posts/2026-02-XX-how-general-fusions-reactor-works-or-wont.md

 ## Agree with General Fusion

-1. **Fusion has to be designed as a power plant, not just a plasma experiment.** For fusion energy production to be economically competitive
+1. **Fusion has to be designed as a power plant, not just a plasma experiment.** For fusion energy production to be economically competitive, then end goal must always be kept in mind.

-2. **The first-wall/blanket problem is existential, and thick liquid metal concepts are worth taking seriously.**
+2. **The first-wall and blanket problem is existential, and thick liquid metal concepts are worth taking seriously.** Nuclear and plasma damage of materials is one of the critical problems to solve for fusion, liquids are one of the compelling options to explore to solve this.

-3. **Cost and manufacturability matter, so exploring drivers that might avoid ultra-expensive systems is legitimate. **
+3. **Cost and manufacturability matter, so exploring drivers that might avoid ultra-expensive systems is legitimate.** Many fusion concepts appear to be a [Rube Goldberg-style](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) assemblage of complex systems to solve all of the challenges of fusion.
+Going simpler wherever possible is needed to make fusion competitive.

-4. **magneto-inertial / magnetized-target fusion is a real, recognized research area that combines elements of magnetic and inertial approaches—and it warrants careful experimental validation.**
+4. **Magnetized-target fusion is a real, recognized research area that combines elements of magnetic and inertial approaches—and it warrants careful experimental validation.** This field has a large area of opportunity to explore and the ultimate fusion power plant may be somewhere in it.

 ## General Fusion critiques

 While General Fusion claims to operate at an optimal density between magnetic and inertial fusion, combining the best of those two worlds, it could also be combining the worst of them as well.
 It is both:
-  1. *a plasma physics problem:* they need to make a magnetically confined target that stays well behaved and
+  1. *a plasma physics problem:* General Fusion needs to make a magnetically confined target that stays well behaved and
-  2. *a pulsed hydrodynamics problem:* they need to compress it cleanly and repeatably.
+  2. *a pulsed hydrodynamics problem:* General Fusion needs to compress it cleanly and repeatably.

 ### Squeezing jelly with rubber bands